deltabeard/ctrmus/README.md

 <p align="center">A music player for the Nintendo 3DS</p>

 ### Instructions
-* Supported music files should go in the MUSIC folder on the root of the SD card, like SD:\MUSIC\chala.wav.
+* Transfer your music files to any folder on the SD card in your 3DS.
 * Start the ctrmus.3dsx application in the homebrew launcher.
 * Use the d-pad to select the music file to play, then press A.